Skip to main content

 Is LSXO worth the price?

 At $$$, LSXO is the only Michelin Plate-recognized Vietnamese restaurant on the Southern California coast, having held that recognition in both 2024 and 2025.
 For that credential at below the $$$$ threshold, the price-to-recognition ratio is strong.
-If you're benchmarking against casual Vietnamese in the LA metro, the gap is real — but Michelin-recognized cooking and casual dining aren't the same purchase.
+If you're benchmarking against casual Vietnamese in the LA metro, the gap is real; but Michelin-recognized cooking and casual dining aren't the same purchase.

 Can I eat at the bar at LSXO?

 Bar seating availability isn't confirmed in the venue record.
-Contact LSXO directly to ask — if bar seats exist, they're often the easier path on short notice at Michelin-recognized spots in the $$$ range.
+Contact LSXO directly to ask; if bar seats exist, they're often the easier path on short notice at Michelin-recognized spots in the $$$ range.

 How far ahead should I book LSXO?

 Book at least 2–3 weeks out for weekend visits.
-Michelin Plate venues at $$$ along the Southern California coast fill faster than their profile suggests, and LSXO's two consecutive recognitions (2024 and 2025) have increased its visibility.
+Michelin Plate venues at $$$ along the Southern California coast fill faster than their profile suggests, LSXO's two consecutive recognitions (2024 and 2025) have increased its visibility.
 Weekday tables tend to open with less lead time, but don't count on last-minute availability for Friday or Saturday.

 Is the tasting menu worth it at LSXO?